-The City of Madison has actively explored various external funding opportunities to assist with economic recovery in response to the COVID-19 pandemic.
-During 2021, the City was awarded \$148.2 million in federal or pass-through grant funding.
-This includes \$1.7 million from the U.S. Department of Housing and Urban Development, \$45 million from the U.S. Department of Transportation and \$101.5 million from the U.S. Department of the Treasury, Coronavirus State and Local Fiscal Recovery Funds and Emergency Rental Assistance.
+The City of Madison has continued to actively explore various external funding opportunities to assist with economic recovery in response to the COVID-19 pandemic.
+During 2022, the City managed \$220.7 million of pandemic-related federal or pass-through grant awards.
+This includes \$6.9 million from the U.S. Department of Housing and Urban Development, \$69.5 million from the U.S. Department of Transportation and \$140 million from the U.S. Department of the Treasury, Coronavirus State and Local Fiscal Recovery Funds and Emergency Rental Assistance.
+The remaining \$4.3 million were awards from the U.S. Department of Justice and the National Endowment for the Arts.
 The City continues to diligently apply for, receive, and manage federal and pass-through funding, which is being used to provide much needed assistance to our community.
+This includes opportunities under the Bipartisan Infrastructure Law as well as Inflation Reduction Act grants and tax credits.
 All City recovery programs are carefully monitored to ensure services are not duplicated; policies and internal controls are followed to promote transparency, accounting and financial integrity; and the funds are being used in accordance with the public purpose specified by the grantor.